 It’s no trick to leave California to avoid its high income taxes – if that’s all you want to do.
-But in fact, most people who change their legal residency from California have more in mind.
-They also want to retain contacts with the state.
-That might mean a vacation home, it might be managing a California business remotely, it might involve meeting potential clients or investors in California for an out-of-state entity.
-The last situation, which is fairly common, requires planning, since changing residency may not be enough to avoid California income taxes if your work for your out-of-state business brings you back to California.
+You can sell all your California assets, including your home, terminate all business contacts, never spend any time in the state after your move, close all your financial accounts, sever all your professional and social connections.
+And so forth.
+Taxpayers who leave California lock, stock, and barrel don’t really have to worry about residency issues (despite scary stories on the internet).
+But in fact, most people who change their legal residency from California have something else in mind.
+They also want to or have to retain contacts with the state.
+That might mean a vacation home or income properties; it might be managing a California business remotely, with operations in the state; it might involve working while in California, from meeting potential clients or investors to working at a branch of an employer for designated periods.
+The last situation, which is fairly common, requires planning, since changing residency may not be enough to avoid California income taxes if your work for an out-of-state or in-state employer brings you back to California.

 When Changing Residency Isn’t Enough

-A typical situation involves a business owner who changes legal residency and moves his business out of state.
+A typical situation involves a business owner who changes legal residency and moves the business out of state.
+But it can also involve an executive who moves out of state, but still has to make business trips to California, because that’s where the company’s client base or operations are located.
 Well and good.
-Unless a taxpayer changes legal residency, everything else is moot from a tax perspective, and if the company operates out of California, distributions to its out-of-state owner are also subject to California tax.
+Unless a taxpayer changes legal residency, everything else is moot from a tax perspective.
 But the fact is California is an economic powerhouse.
-Few businesses, especially those in high-tech and financial services (which are increasingly the same thing), can succeed without participating in the California market.
-And that often means meeting with and cultivating potential clients or investors in Los Angeles or Silicon Valley, where the capital, expertise and demand resides.
+Few businesses, especially those in high-tech and financial services, can succeed without participating in the California market.
+And that often means meeting with and cultivating potential clients or investors in Los Angeles or Silicon Valley, where the capital, expertise and demand resides, or spending time working at a California branch of the company.

-If that’s the case, it’s important to understand the differences between personal residency as opposed to doing business in California versus working while present in California.
-These are three separate tax issues, which require different approaches to manage.
+If that’s the case, it’s important to understand the differences between personal residency versus doing business in California versus working while physically present in California.
+These are three separate tax circumstances, which require different approaches to manage.
 Continue reading